Easily refresh all your POP3 E-Mail accounts linked to Gmail with a bookmarklet

 Gmail dummy refresh button

-An effective way of retrieving your emails is through “Settings” → “Accounts and Import” → “Check email from other accounts”-section and clicking on “Check mail now”.However, this is a tedious and annoying process that screams for automatization.
+An effective way of retrieving your emails is through “Settings” → “Accounts and Import” → “Check email from other accounts”-section and clicking on “Check mail now”.
+However, this is a tedious and annoying process that screams for automatization.

-manually refresh accounts
+Screenshot of Gmail settings to manually refresh email accounts

 Manually refresh email accounts